carlosschults/100-days-of-code/log.md

 ### Day 24: May 18, 2019

 **Today's Progress**: I'm back after missing a day.
 So, today I didn't really code at all.
 I only have one commit to show for today, and that's just the creation of a .txt file storing the version number for the library.
 Spent the remaining of the time research about how to create a nuget package.

+### Day 25: May 19, 2019

+**Today's Progress**: Ok, today I've definitely made some progress.
+I was able to create a nuget package for learning purposes by following the tutorial on Nuget's documentation.
+Nice!
+I'm continuing tomorrow.

+**Thoughts**: After I'm done creating and publishing the project, I need to look into how to automate the whole publishing process.